meriem23/wishlist-app/README.md

 🪐🔬 Welcome to this README section of the app:
-To start the project run the commande : npm run dev
+To start the project run the commande : npm run dev There is already 2 users registred in the database:
+User 1 :
+user1@gmail.com / password : 123456

+User 2 :
+user2@gmail.com / password : 456789

 💻 Technologies that I used :

 💿 Front-End : With React.js